nyonson/raiju/README.md

 ## daemon

-The `daemon` command keeps the process alive listening for channel updates that trigger fee updates (e.g. a channel's liquidity sinks below the low level and needs its fees updated).
-It also periodically calls `rebalance` under the hood to *actively* balance channel liquidity.
+This is where the magic really happens.
+The `daemon` command keeps the raiju process alive and listens for channel updates form LND which trigger fee updates (e.g. a channel's liquidity sinks below the low level and needs its fees updated).
+So as liquidity ebbs and flows, fees are instantly updated to *passively* push thigns in the right direction.
+The daemon process also periodically (every 12 hours) calls `rebalance` under the hood to *actively* balance liquidity to help move thigs along.

 ### systemd automation

-Example `raiju.service`:
+Here is an example `raiju.service` systemd unit.

 ```
 [Unit]